Lypeix/Lypeix/README.md

 My philosophy: Breadth sprint first, depth campaign second.
 If you're going to a war... then you firstly need ammunition.

-I am focusing more and more on the depth part now that I learned the basics of the backend stack I've desired to indulge myself in.
+I am focusing more and more on the depth part now that I've learned most of the basics of the backend stack I've desired to indulge myself in.

 </details>